MercadoLibre (MELI)

 For online marketplaces like MercadoLibre, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include payment processing, hosting, and bandwidth fees in addition to the costs necessary to onboard buyers and sellers, such as identity verification.

 MercadoLibre’s gross margin is slightly below the average consumer internet company, giving it less room to invest in areas such as product and marketing to grow its presence.
-As you can see below, it averaged a 54% gross margin over the last two years.
-That means MercadoLibre paid its providers a lot of money ($46.02 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 51.3% gross margin over the last two years.
+That means MercadoLibre paid its providers a lot of money ($48.74 for every $100 in revenue) to run its business.
+MercadoLibre Trailing 12-Month Gross Margin

-MercadoLibre produced a 46.7% gross profit margin in Q1, in line with the same quarter last year.
-On a wider time horizon, MercadoLibre’s full-year margin has been trending down over the past 12 months, decreasing by 4.1 percentage points.
+In Q3, MercadoLibre produced a 43.3% gross profit margin, down 2.6 percentage points year on year.
+MercadoLibre’s full-year margin has also been trending down over the past 12 months, decreasing by 2.1 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs.

 8. User Acquisition Efficiency